Speed Up Your WordPress Website in 8 Simple Steps

 Unlike a pre-built theme, you will have full control and customization of your WordPress site, content and experience the best WordPress performance.
 For more complex sites, a custom WordPress design is even more important.
 Instead of wasting code to customize a pre-built or purchased theme, all code is limited to the essential elements for your website and thus easier to minimize to achieve the best WordPress performance optimization.

 3. Optimize All Media Uploads

 One of the easiest ways to boost WordPress performance is to optimize images and media files stored in the WordPress database.
 Videos are a fair bit harder to optimize, but optimizing images should be part of your standard workflow.
-Whether you choose to use an image optimization plugin like ShortPixel, or rely on enterprise-level image optimization from a platform like CloudFlare, serving up optimized images in next-gen formats that take advantage of a lazy load feature will streamline your media and increase load times in a website speed test.
+Whether you choose to use an image optimization plugin like WP Rocket, Imagify or ShortPixel, or rely on enterprise-level image optimization from a platform like CloudFlare, serving up optimized images in next-gen formats that take advantage of a lazy load feature will streamline your media and increase load times in a website speed test.

 Before uploading images to your media library, make sure they’re compressed files that are optimized for the web.
 Full-size image files add up quickly in the WordPress database and can be a big factor to slow website performance and impact page load time.
 Something as simple as uploading smaller image file sizes can help you avoid harsh penalties from Google.
 If possible, take advantage of a caching plugin like WP Super Cache or WP Rocket to help improve load time and alleviate strain on the web server.

 As you’re uploading smaller image files, be sure that you aren’t sacrificing image quality.
 The most perfectly optimized site is useless if the image quality and design are over-optimized.
 When larger file sizes are necessary within the user interface design utilizing the lazy load approach where images are loaded as they’re needed can still provide enough optimization to please the viewer and excel in a speed test.